jjadvincula-6741/CS2/README.md

 # Project Title Finding Suitable Jobs

 ## Project Description
-This is a p that can help people find jobs that are suitable for them by making a survey for them to put their information and display jobs that can be suitable for them.
+This is a program that can help people find jobs that are suitable for them by making a survey for them to put their information and display jobs that can be suitable for them.

 ## Features
 - Enter users information